macnetic/faust/gen_doc/using_gpu_matfaust.md

 As you see it's far faster than with the CPU!

 ### <a name="6">6.
-Manually loading the pyfaust GPU module</a>
+Manually loading the matfaust GPU module</a>

-If something goes wrong when trying to use the GPU pyfaust extension, here is how to manually load the module and obtain more information.
+If something goes wrong when trying to use the GPU matfaust extension, here is how to manually load the module and obtain more information.

 The key is the function [enable_gpu_mod](https://faustgrp.gitlabpages.inria.fr/faust/last-doc/html/namespacematfaust.html#a75568ecea590cd9f9cd14dce87bfdc84).
 This function allows to give another try to ``gpu_mod`` loading with the verbose mode enabled.